-- Knowingly furnishing false information to Helms College - Theft of Helms College property; theft, damage, forgery, alteration, misuse or mutilation of Helms College documents, records, identification, educational materials, or property - Interfering with the right of others to an education; violation of safety and security rules, bringing animals or children into class - Hazing, on or off Helms College property - Discourteous, disruptive or disrespectful to fellow students, faculty, and staff on or off campus - Physical or verbal abuse of any person or engaging in conduct, which threatens or endangers the health or safety of others - Unauthorized entry or use of facilities - Intentional or unauthorized interference with a right of access to Helms College facilities or freedom of movement or speech of any person on the premises - Unlawful possession, use, or distribution of illicit drugs and alcohol on campus or during any student activities.
+- Knowingly furnishing false information to Helms College - Theft of Helms College property; theft, damage, forgery, alteration, misuse or mutilation of Helms College documents, records, identification, educational materials, or property - Interfering with the right of others to an education; violation of safety and security rules, bringing animals or children into class - Hazing, on or off Helms College property - Plagiarism, cheating, and any other form of academic dishonesty - Discourteous, disruptive, or disrespectful behavior to fellow students, faculty, and staff on or off campus - Physical or verbal abuse of any person or engaging in conduct, which threatens or endangers the health or safety of others - Unauthorized entry or use of facilities - Smoking policy violations - Intentional or unauthorized interference with a right of access to Helms College facilities or freedom of movement or speech of any person on the premises - Unlawful possession, use, or distribution of illicit drugs and alcohol on campus or during any student activities.
 If a student appears to be under the influence of drugs or alcohol in a clinical, class, or laboratory experience, that student will be removed from the learning experience. - Use or possession of firearms, ammunition, or other dangerous weapons or substances prohibited by law - Disorderly, lewd, indecent, obscene, or sexually harassing conduct or expression - Violation of federal, state, or local ordinances including, but not limited to, those covering alcoholic beverages, narcotics, gambling, sex offenses or arson, of which violation occurs on Helms College property or at a Helms College function. - Unauthorized solicitation of students, staff, or faculty on-campus or online for any product or service - Misuse of electronic equipment, copiers, faxes, email accounts, or internet services, including viewing any material or sending any message that is obscene, harassing, or threatening to any individual - Aiding, abetting, encouraging, or participating in a riot - Failure to comply with the verbal or written directions of any Helms College official acting within the scope of his or her authority, or resisting a security officer performing his or her duty - Aiding and abetting or inciting others to commit any act of misconduct